mryt66/Cats-dogs/README.md

   An example how does classifier prepare data
 </p>

-To know if your .wav file sounds more like a cat or dog, put into src folder file named Your_file.wav With 25 different records for each dog and cat our classifier had around 90% accuracy
+To know if your .wav file sounds more like a cat or dog, put into src folder file named 'Your_file.wav'.

+With 25 different records for each dog and cat our classifier had around 90% accuracy

 Data included in cats&dogs .wav, cut and based on: